How to Check Safety of Website?

 Scrutinize your SDLC

-Safety starts when the business commits itself to creating its own website or digital resources.
+Safety starts when the business commits itself to create its own website or digital resources.
 To adhere to the best security practices, the team should always focus on the Security Development Lifecycle (SDLC).
 The SDLC process lets developers create more stable applications and address security compliance requirements, according to Microsoft, all while reducing the cost of development.

 Microsoft defines, beginning with Core Security Training and finishing with Threat Modeling, 17 steps to the SDLC phase.
 Each step focuses on how security can be incorporated into every phase of the process of development, implementation, and post-release.
 For example, SDLC practices include the use of approved tools during the implementation process and the depreciation of unsafe functions.